20 Years of the Juniper Trust

 More recent developments at the Juniper Trust include the revamped website junipertrust.co.uk and also the decision to use the on-line donation system 'Just Giving' which enables UK taxpayers to easily 'Gift Aid' their donations.

 For more information please go to www.junipertrust.co.uk or look out for ‘On Juniper Mountain' the very readable book that Angela Locke has written about her experiences with the charity.

 Patron: Sir Chris Bonington CBE - Registered Charity: 1053356

-KE clients are entitled to a 15% discount at Cotswold Outdoor.
+On booking a KE holiday all clients will receive a 15% discount letter to use at Cotswold Outdoor.
 Additionally, Cotswold Outdoor very kindly donates part of the money received from KE clients to the Juniper Trust.
 The contribution from Cotswold to date is close to £30,000 and all of this money has been used to further the work of the Trust.